Index /

 Does a Portfolio Need Work In It?

-Mads Burcharth is a designer focusing on crafting beautiful, highly detailed interfaces, websites, brands and icons.
-I chose his portfolio website this week because it breaks the mold of traditional portfolio websites and asks the question, do you need full case-studies on your portfolio website?
+Mads Burcharth creates beautiful, detailed interfaces, websites, brands, and icons.
+This portfolio breaks the mold of traditional websites and asks: do you need full case studies on your portfolio?

 Creative Finds